 If an entity chooses the classification overlay, it may only do so for the comparative periods when it applies IFRS 17, which is from the transition date to the date of first-time adoption of IFRS 17.
 IFRS 17 requires comparative figures.

 The amendment is applicable for the first time in 2023.
-However, it is not expected to affect the Company's consolidated financial statements.
+However, it does not affect the Company's financial statements.